RiteshJha912/DeceitDefuse/README.md

 **Live Site:** [https://deceit-defused.vercel.app/](https://deceit-defused.vercel.app/)

 Deceit Defused is a comprehensive cyber awareness and hacking prevention platform designed to educate, engage, and empower users to defend against digital threats.
-Tailored for individuals, students, organizations, and government officials, the platform provides learning resources, assessment tools, and an intuitive incident reporting system to foster a safer digital environment.
+Tailored for individuals, students, organizations, and government officials, the platform provides learning resources, assessment tools and an intuitive incident reporting system to foster a safer digital environment.

-**Note:** This platform was conceptualized, developed, and deployed from code to production in under **2.5 hours** — showcasing a rapid prototyping workflow and agile development efficiency.
+**Note:** This platform was conceptualized, developed and deployed from code to production in under **2.5 hours** — showcasing a rapid prototyping workflow and agile development efficiency.

 ---

 ##  Features

 - **Security Academy**
-  Learn the fundamentals and advanced concepts of digital security, cyber hygiene, and asset protection.
+  Learn the fundamentals and advanced concepts of digital security, cyber hygiene and asset protection.

 - **Cyber Awareness Quiz**
   Test your cybersecurity knowledge with tiered quizzes (Basic & Advanced) to evaluate and improve awareness levels.